 Hair loss, also known as alopecia, occurs as a result of specific drugs used during the treatment of cancer, not cancer itself.
 Chemotherapy and radiation therapy may cause the loss of hair, but not everyone undergoing these treatments experiences hair loss.
-To learn more about hair loss caused by chemotherapy, visit our RPCI Cancer Talk blog.
+Learn more about hair loss caused by chemotherapy.

 Myth #3: I can’t reduce my cancer risk.